-Eric Podbelski begins his 16th season at the helm of the Wheaton College baseball program in 2013.
-Podbelski has built Wheaton's baseball program from the ground up, accumulating one of the highest winning percentages among active NCAA Division III coaches at .726 (475-178-4) through Wheaton's first 15 years of varsity play.
-Podbelski and the program earned their 400th win on May 7, 2010 at Roger Williams University.
+Eric Podbelski enters his 24th season at the helm of the Wheaton College baseball program in 2019-20.
+Podbelski has built Wheaton's baseball program from the ground up, accumulating one of the highest winning percentages among active NCAA Division III coaches at .710 (617-251-5) through Wheaton's first 20 years of varsity play.
+Podbelski and the program earned their 500th win on April 25, 2013 against Eastern Connecticut State University at home.

-In 2012, Wheaton captured its 13th New England Women's and Men's Athletic Conference (NEWMAC) regular season championship and 12th NEWMAC tournament title in the 14-year history of the conference.
-As a result, the Lyons earned their 11th NCAA Tournament berth in 13 seasons.
-Podbelski's squad recorded the program's eighth-straight 30-win season and second-ever 40-win season compiling a 41-11 mark en route to an appearance in the NCAA Division III College World Series national championship round.
+In 2012, Wheaton recorded the program's eighth-straight 30-win season and second-ever 40-win season compiling a 41-11 mark en route to an appearance in the NCAA Division III College World Series national championship round.
 The Lyons placed seven student-athletes on the NEWMAC All-Conference team, four on the D3baseball.com All-Region team and four more on the NEIBA All-New England team.
 Podbelski also garnered NEIBA Coach of the Year honors while two of his student-athletes were named to the NEWMAC Academic All-Conference team.
 Wheaton finished the 2012 season ranked no.9 in the last D3baseball.com Top-25 national rankings.

 In addition to his baseball coaching duties, Podbelski has also served on the NCAA and ECAC Tournament selection committees.